unleashit/react-similar-doctors/readme.md

 3. `npm run start`
 4. Navigate to http://localhost:8080

-`npm run start` uses concurrently to load both json-server (simple rest api) and webpack-dev-server at once.
+`npm run start` uses concurrently to load both json-server (simple rest api, used locally here) and webpack-dev-server at once.

+To ouput a production version, run `npm run production`.
+This will create a dist folder that can run natively in a browser.
+It will still expect the api, so either run `npm run json` or set up on a server and update the ajax url.